SwishDaddy/android_demo/README.md

 # Android (React Native) Coding Example

-## Using jQuery to Fetch and Display Data
+## Using React to Fetch and Display Data
 This project is intended to demonstrate some React Native chops.  :)

 ### Description